NVIDIA/spark-rapids/CONTRIBUTING.md

 - duration: 0.01s
 - files were modified by this hook
 ```
-You can confirm that the update actually has happened by either inspecting its effect with
+You can confirm that the update has actually happened by either inspecting its effect with
-`git diff` first or simply reexecuting `git commit` right away.
+`git diff` first or simply re-executing `git commit` right away.
 The second time no file
 modification should be triggered by the copyright year update hook and the commit should succeed.

 There is a known issue for macOS users if they use the default version of `sed`.
 The copyright update